×

 When we asked expats and global nomads about their social experiences in London, they replied:

-"London is very international and if you make an effort you can have friends from a variety of countries," wrote one expat living in London.
+"London is very international and if you make an effort you can have friends from a variety of countries," mentioned an expat living in London.

 "Expats, retirees and digital nomads living in London typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through a variety of activities such as attending meet-ups, joining clubs and societies, and taking part in cultural events.
 London is also home to a vibrant nightlife, with plenty of bars, pubs, and clubs to explore.
-Additionally, there are many online communities and forums that expats, retirees and digital nomads can join to connect with like-minded people," commented one expat who moved to London.
+Additionally, there are many online communities and forums that expats, retirees and digital nomads can join to connect with like-minded people," said an expat in London.

 What advice to expats in London have about housing?